 One-by-one we’ve watched them go.
 Quite often heart-broken, usually discouraged, but always leaving a big chunk of their hearts behind them.
 Graveyard life did them in, and it’s really no surprise.
 It’s often dark and gloomy.
-And when we forget to keep our sights fixed firmly on higher things, oppressive and crushing.
+Often oppressive and crushing.

 What in the world am I talking about?
 Italy.
 Beautiful, marvelous Italy, where most missionaries don’t stay.
-One of the reasons, according to Operation World that Italy is known as the “graveyard of missionaries”.
+According to Operation World Italy is known as the “graveyard of missionaries.”

 Less than four years

 As many as 90 percent of foreign missionaries stay in Italy for less than four years.
 That’s a high rate.
 Too high, though understandable.
-In my understanding, Italy along with most of southern Europe, is one of the hardest mission fields, ranking right up there with the Muslim nations.
+In my understanding, Italy along with most of southern Europe, is one of the hardest mission fields, along with the Muslim nations.

 But in many ways, we believe it’s even harder.
 Because southern Europeans, whether through nominal Catholicism or Orthodoxy, have just enough of biblical truth to create disinterest and apathy.
-They already have what we offer, or so they think.
-Because they already have “Christian religion”, and go to church, at least at Christmas and Easter.
+They have just enough religious belief to think that they already have what we offer.
+After all, they attend on Christmas and Easter.
 And for weddings, funerals, and baptisms.
 But only 6% of Italians claim to be devout Catholics.

-But that’s not really why so many leave.
+But that’s not really why so many missionaries leave.
 We believe they came here ready to face those battles.
 Prepared for a long, uphill climb.
-It’s the lack of unity, at least in our opinion, that defeats them.
-Italy is a nation firmly embedded in tradition.
-It’s almost sacrosanct.
-To the point that new ways and ideas are a menace.

-That, and sad to say, some church leaders have developed a proprietorship attitude over their congregation, seeing outsiders as a threat.
+In a staunchly traditional nation, new workers, new ideas, or new ways are often seen as menace or threat.
+And in places where the church leaders have (sadly) developed a a proprietorship attitude over their congregation, any outsiders are seen as a threat.
 What if the newcomer should get a greater following, and steal some of my sheep?
-So, probably as a protection mechanism, criticism and disparagement abound.
-And they forget the Lord’s response to John’s declaration:
+So probably as a protection-mechanism, criticism and disparagement abound.

-So instead of being welcomed with rejoicing because new laborers have come to this land of great need, the new worker faces discouragement and undermining behavior from his comrades in battle.
+Instead of rejoicing over new laborers in this land of great need, the new worker faces criticism and undermining behavior from his comrades in battle!

 And another grave gets added to the graveyard stretching the length and the breadth of the nation.
-And one-by-one we’ve watched them go.
+One-by-one we’ve watched them go.
 Sorrowing with them, and grieving over the gap left.

 Seeing the heartache

 We don’t judge those who have gone, for we’ve seen the heartache their decision brought them.
-And we’re grateful that they’re all active workers in other vineyards, and not only as pastors or Bible teachers, but as public school teachers and nurses, being salt and light in many walks of life.
+And we’re grateful that they’re active workers where they are, and not only as pastors or Bible teachers, but as public school teachers and nurses, being salt and light in many walks of life.